 The default group key update version uses key hierarchy:

-UE_K K_group
+MUK GK

-In this approach, each UE has two keys: a device specific key, UE_K, and a group key K_group shared with all N devices in a RAN subscribed to the same MBS service.
-UE_K refers the device specific UE keys used to protect message 9 in 6.1.1-1, i.e., the RRC reconfiguration request.
+In this approach, each UE has two keys: a device specific key, MUK, and a group key GK shared with all N devices in a RAN subscribed to the same MBS service and used to protect the MBS traffic.
+MUK refers the device specific UE keys used to protect message 9 in 6.1.1-1, i.e., the RRC reconfiguration request.

 In the following, K1 K2 means that K1 is used to protect the transport of K2 by ensuring its confidentiality, integrity, and freshness.
 In the following, EK1{K2} is used to indicate the secure delivery of K2 by protecting it with K1.